A Tribute to Crosby, Stills, Nash & Young

 After the first album’s stunning success, Ertegun suggested to Stills that the band bring on Neil Young, Stills’ former bandmate in Buffalo Springfield.
 It just seems right, mused the mogul.
 Stills retorted, “But Ahmet, he’s already quit on me twice.
 What do you think’s gonna happen this time?”
 According to Rolling Stone, Stills wanted John Sebastian of Lovin’ Spoonful to join the group.

-(According to The Last Sultan, future mogul David Geffen, who was then working for Ertegun, listened to CSN’s first album and exclaimed, “They’re going to be huge!”
+(According to the book The Last Sultan, future mogul David Geffen, who was then working for Ertegun, listened to CSN’s first album and exclaimed, “They’re going to be huge!”
 Ertegun reportedly replied, “They’re not going to be as big as the Association.”
 The Association.
-Wow.
-Ertegun must have been smoking something.)
+Wow…)

 Nevertheless, Neil Young joined the band, and the result was the album Deja Vu, another masterful work of recorded music.
 The album took two months to make and would eventually sell over seven million copies.
 It yielded three hits, including Joni Mitchell’s “Woodstock.”